Soham-Powar/Resume-builder/README.md

 * 🧑 Add personal details (name, email, address, and bio)
 * 💼 Add, edit, and delete experiences
-* 🎓 Add educational background
+* 🎓 Add, edit, and delete educational background
 * 📝 Live preview of the resume
 * 📥 Download as a well-formatted PDF
-* 📱 Responsive design for all screen sizes

 ---